 You have expertise that someone out there doesn’t have.
 As you engage with the trials and tribulations of your working life, remember that there are others out there looking for the solutions that you might have already figured out.
 They are relying on you to get that message out!
 By speaking like an authority figure you will come to be seen as one, especially if you can write in an engaging way about your industry.
 Even failures make for good stories and help to give your brand a personality and humanity that is memorable.

-A recent article on Over Go Studio’s site crunched the numbers on the correlation between blogging and traffic.
+An article I read on Over Go Studio’s site crunched the numbers on the correlation between blogging and traffic.
 The results were startling.
 One of their test cases saw an almost 10,000% increase in organic traffic over the course of one year, driven primarily by publishing as few as one blog posts per month to increase brand awareness.
 There are differences of opinion on how many posts you should be putting online: the old quality vs. quantity debate.
 It seems the optimum number is between two per week and one per day.
 Enough to stay fresh, without being overwhelming and spammy.
 I’m personally sticking to one per month as a minimum due to schedule time restraints and my commitment to other blogs I contribute to.

 Google’s algorithms seem to be forever being tweaked, always towards rewarding sites that are genuinely most useful, rather than those that have been given an artificial bump up the rankings.
 These days, the only sure-fire way to rank well is to provide engaging content, and one of the true measurements of engaging content is how much interaction the public-at-large have with it.
 This can be measured by comments on a post, as well as how often it is shared on LinkedIn, Facebook, Twitter, etc. Therefore, it’s essential that your blog has buttons that allow for sharing, as well as a comment section below.
 Another useful thing to remember is that controversy sells.
 If you can build a reputation as a maverick then you will be even more memorable and perhaps be able to engage in debates with other leading figures in your industry.
 People are always willing to come out and watch when the gladiators go into battle.